Michael Payton

 Michael Payton (March 5, 1970 – September 27, 2018) was an American football quarterback.
-He played college football for the Marshall Thundering Herd at Marshall University.
-He was the recipient of the 1992 Walter Payton Award, which is bestowed annually upon Division I-AA's most outstanding player.
+He played college football for the Marshall Thundering Herd, where he won the 1992 Walter Payton Award.
 After college, he played one season in the Arena Football League (AFL) for the Florida Bobcats.

 College football

 Born in Harrisburg, Pennsylvania, Payton attended Central Dauphin East High School and was spotted by Marshall University coach George Chaump.
 Payton originally intended to play for Chaump at Indiana University of Pennsylvania (IUP) and had an apartment rented there.
 However Chaump switched to Marshall University and asked Payton to join him there.
 Payton was set on IUP but his father told him to go and look at Marshall's campus and to reconsider as Marshall played in a higher college football league.
 Payton went to Marshall and because of the quality of the staff, the campus and the football programme decided to attend.
 He later said, "I loved the place and loved the people.
 They stand behind the athletes."

 Chaump left in 1989 but Payton remained.
 As a sophomore in 1990, he completed 199 of 347 passes for 2,409 yards, 12 touchdowns, and 16 interceptions.
 In 1991, he completed 222 passes on 346 attempts for 3,392 yards, 26 touchdowns, and 10 interceptions.
 That season, he led Marshall to the NCAA Division I championship game, where the Herd finished as runners-up.
 Payton also set the Division I-AA record for season passing efficiency and was named Southern Conference Player of the Year.
 Payton was also West Virginia Athlete of the Year and Man of the Year for 1991.

 In 1992, he completed 268 passes on 415 attempts for 3,610 yards, 31 touchdowns, and 12 interceptions.
 He was awarded the Walter Payton Award for that year and was a consensus first-team All-American.
 Payton again led Marshall to the I-AA title contest, where they defeated Youngstown State in the 1992 NCAA Division I-AA Football Championship Game, giving Marshall their first I-AA title.
 He was again named Southern Conference Player of the Year, West Virginia Athlete of the Year and Man of the Year.
 Payton finished his college tenure as the Southern Conference's all-time career passing leader, and received the Walter Payton Award, which is given annually to the best player in Division I-AA football.
 Payton is Marshall's fourth highest ever passer with 9.411 career yards-gained (exceeding the previous record by more than 2,300 yards) and their fifth highest all-time scorer with 69 career touchdowns.
 At Marshall, he played frequently with future New England Patriots receiver Troy Brown.